-Blast kills 24 as Pakistanis vote in cliffhanger election
+Suicide bomber kills 29 as Pakistanis vote in cliffhanger election

 “If we get the opportunity, we will change the destiny of Pakistan,” said Shehbaz Sharif, brother of Nawaz and the PML-N president, as he cast his vote in Lahore.
 “We will bring an end to unemployment, eradicate poverty and promote education”.

-PML-N’s lackluster campaign was reinvigorated by the return to Pakistan of party founder Nawaz Sharif, 68, who was earlier this month convicted and sentenced in absentia to 10 years in prison over the purchase of upscale London apartments using offshore companies in the mid 1990s.
+PML-N’s lackluster campaign was reinvigorated by the return to Pakistan of Nawaz Sharif, 68, who was earlier this month convicted and sentenced in absentia to 10 years in prison over the purchase of upscale London apartments using offshore companies in the mid 1990s.
 He has denied any wrongdoing.

-The three-time prime minister has called the legal cases against his family a politically motivated conspiracy by elements of the army and judicial establishment.

 The election will be only the second civilian transfer of power in Pakistan’s history.

-PTI leader Khan has in recent years shed his playboy image and adopted a more pious and conservative persona.
+Khan has in recent years shed his playboy image and adopted a more pious and conservative persona.
 He has vowed to create 10 million jobs if he comes to power and promised to build “world class” schools and hospitals.

-“My vote and my heart are both with Imran Khan,” said Peshawar university student Naveed Ashraf, 24, who wants Khan to improve the quality of education and reduce school and college fees.

-Khan has ruled out a coalition with PPP, saying he would not be able to implement change with corrupt “status quo” parties.

 (GRAPHIC-Pakistan Election: tmsnrt.rs/2LaIlGt)

-Additional reporting by Syed Raza Hassan in Karachi; Writing by Drazen Jorgic; Editing by Alex Richardson and Raju Gopalakrishnan
+Additional reporting by Syed Raza Hassan in Karachi and Mubasher Bukhari in Lahore; Writing by Drazen Jorgic; Editing by Alex Richardson and Raju Gopalakrishnan